 Download or read book First As Tragedy, Then As Farce written by Slavoj Žižek and published by Verso.
-This book was released on 2009-10-05 with total page 157 pages.
+This book was released on 2009-10-05 with total page 165 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Examines the failure of liberalism during the threatened collapse of financial systems in the 2009 worldwide recession, during which large amounts of cash were distributed to save financial institutions without regard for other liberal objectives.

 Download or read book Zizek written by Kelsey Wood and published by John Wiley & Sons.
 This book was released on 2012-03-19 with total page 344 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: A comprehensive overview of Slavoj Zizek's thought, including all of his published works to date.
 Provides a solid basis in the work of an engaging thinker and teacher whose ideas will continue to inform philosophical, psychological, political, and cultural discourses well into the future Identifies the major currents in Zizek's thought, discussing all of his works and providing a background in continental philosophy and psychoanalytic theory necessary to its understanding Explores Zizek's growing popularity through his engagement in current events, politics, and cultural studies Pertains to a variety of fields, including contemporary philosophy, psychology, cultural studies, sociology, political science, esthetics, literary theory, film theory, and theology